ycuervob/sia_authentication/README.md

-# Rails single authentication app
+# Rails Single Authentication App 🚀

-Single user gestor and Tocken provider for authentication app.
+Single user manager and token provider for authentication app using JWT. 🔐

-Things you may want to cover:
+Things to consider:

-* Ruby version: 3.1.2 💎
+- Ruby version: 3.1.2 💎

-* Construct using: _docker-comose up_
+- Construction process: _docker-compose up_ 🐋
+- Rails version 6.0 or higher is required. 🛠️
+- MongoDB is used for the ORM.